ARCANGEL0/ARCANGEL0/README.md

 #### Creative Side:

 > 「Bookworm」: I’m all about books that hit hard, like those by Dostoevsky, Orwell, Huxley, Tolstoy, and Kafka.
-I can’t pick a favorite, but *Metamorphosis* and *White Nights* are definitely up there. \
+I can’t pick a favorite, but *Metamorphosis* , *White Nights* and *1984* are definitely up there. \
-> 「Music Lover」: Music is my jam!
-I play guitar and love composing.
-It’s a great way to express myself and unwind. \
+> 「Music Lover」: I play guitar and write too.
+Music has always been my vibe. \
 > 「Art & Drawing」: I enjoy drawing and making illustrations.
 I like to put my thoughts and ideas on a digital canvas and see where it takes me.

 <br>